jamescoledesign/open-infra-foundation-brand-guide/catalog/pages/logo.md

 #### **Download**

-By downloading the logos you agree to abide by the terms and conditions.
+By downloading the logos you agree to abide by the terms and conditions of the [OpenStack Trademark Policy](https://www.openstack.org/brand/openstack-trademark-policy/).

 ```download